 1999 EZ / EC Foundation Consortium.

-1994-96 The Ford Foundation, Charles Stewart Mott Foundation, Eastman Kodak, Canon USA, Leica, and Pennsylvania Council of the Arts.
+1994-96 The Ford Foundation, Charles Stewart Mott Foundation, Eastman Kodak, Canon, Leica, and Pennsylvania Council of the Arts.

 Kodak Crystal Eagle Award for Excellence in Photojournalism